filip26/linked-tree/doc/LTF.md

 # Linked Tree Format

 An experiment inspired by JSON-LD's expanded and flattened forms, followed by questions such as:

+Here is a refined version for better readability and clarity:

-* What if we detach identifiers from nodes and limit type declarations to a single one?
+- What if we detach identifiers from nodes and limit type declarations to a single one?
+- Would this help reduce processing complexity, boost performance, and enable faster canonicalization?
-* What if we simplify JSON-LD context definitions by reducing their expressivity to basic mappings?
-This approach could improve analytics, facilitate comparisons to identify differences in definitions and shifts in meaning, and boost processing performance.
+- What if we simplify JSON-LD context definitions by reducing their expressivity to basic mappings?
-* Would this help reduce processing complexity, improve speed, diagnostics, and analytics (i.e., adaptability), and could it enable faster canonicalization?
+- Would this improve analytics and diagnostics (i.e., adaptability) and facilitate comparisons to identify differences in definitions and shifts in meaning?
-* How would this affect the design of type and definition systems?
+- How would this affect the design of type and definition systems?

 The downside?
 LTF is a fixed, mandated format.
 An existing JSON or JSON-LD document must be transformed into this format using separate tools, specialized JSON-LD to LTF converters, or through declarative or programmatic custom transformations with third-party technologies.